pascallaliberte/sharpen.page/_posts/2021-01-15-no-you-dont-need-social-proof.md

 This means you'll have to be patient until you only get the good testimonials flowing in.

-But having a landing page with the right copy (inspired by your knowledge of their struggle→progress momentum) will _help_ people find the words for their word of mouth.
+But having a landing page with the right copy (inspired by your knowledge of their struggle→progress momentum) will _help_ people find the words for their word-of-mouth.

-With this high bar set, is there anything else you can add to your landing page which can _replace_ social proof when you don't have it?
+With this high bar set, is there anything else you can add to your landing page which can _stand in as_ social proof when you don't have it?

 ## An Alternative: Write Examples of Struggles

-The "when" exercice we covered above is surely one great use of your time for when you don't yet have social proof that meats the high bar of "helps attraction, doesn't produce anxiety" that we set.
+The "when" exercice we covered above is surely one great use of your time for when you don't yet have social proof that meats the high bar of "helps attraction, doesn't produce anxiety, communicates the job-to-be-done" that we set.

 With that knowledge, there's something else you can add to your landing page that **does the job of testimonials**.